San Diego Angel Investors want to invest $200,000* in your company

 Do I need to have everything done before the application deadline?

 No!
-The December 15 deadline is when you need to confirm your participation by submitting an application through Gust and pay the nonrefundable application fee.
-We anticipate all of our participants to continue refining their Gust.com profiles until the investors meet for the first time in mid-January.
-In other words, you must complete your Gust profile by the December 15 deadline and pay the application fee through Gust.
-You will be able to edit your application throughout December and into early January.
+The deadline is when you need to confirm your participation by submitting an application through Gust and pay the nonrefundable application fee.
+We anticipate all of our participants to continue refining their Gust.com profiles until the finale.
+In other words, you must complete your Gust profile by the deadline and pay the application fee through Gust.
+You will be able to edit your application and continue refining through the end of the conference.

 I received a fee waiver.
 How do I use it?

 Is it too late to apply?

-The deadline to apply is December 15, 2021.
+The deadline to apply is January 19, 2023.
 In order to accommodate late arrivals and in an effort to be as inclusive as possible, a Late Bird application has historically been used for those that missed the original due date – however, that is not a given.
 In case of a Late Bird application, interested entrepreneurs can submit a $249 non-refundable application fee via Gust to confirm their participation in the conference.
 A Gust profile and payment would need to be completed prior to the extended deadline.
+Applications received after the deadline will not receive additional supports from the Brink.
+Once investors begin reviewing applications on February 7, no more applications will be accepted.

 Who are ideal applicants for the conference?